Aronia: Products and uses

 The chokeberries are attractive ornamental plants for gardens.
 They are naturally understory and woodland edge plants, and grow well when planted under trees.
 Chokeberries are resistant to drought, insects, pollution, and disease.
-A number of cultivars, including A. arbutifolia 'Brilliant' and A. melanocarpa 'Autumn magic', have been selected for their striking fall leaf color.
+A number of cultivars, including A. arbutifolia 'Brilliant' and A. melanocarpa 'Autumn magic', have been selected for their striking autumn leaf color.

 An aronia wine is made in Lithuania and Minnesota.
 In Poland, aronia berries are added to jams and juices or dried to make an herbal tea sometimes blended with other ingredients, such as blackcurrant.
 In Bosnia and Herzegovina, the berries are sold fresh and frozen or made into juices, jams and teas.
 Aronia is also used as a flavoring or colorant for beverages or yogurts.
 Juice from the ripe berries is astringent, semi-sweet (moderate sugar content), sour (low pH), and contains a low level of vitamin C. The berries have a tart flavor and, in addition to juice, can be baked into breads.
 In the United States, Canada and the United Kingdom, aronia juice concentrate is used in manufactured juice blends.

 Polyphenols

 A. melanocarpa (black chokeberry) has attracted scientific interest due to its deep purple, almost black pigmentation that arises from dense contents of polyphenols, especially anthocyanins.
 Total polyphenol content is 1752 mg per 100 g dry weight, anthocyanin content is 1480 mg per 100 g dry weight, and proanthocyanidin concentration is 664 mg per 100 g fresh weight.
 These values are among the highest measured in plants to date.
 The black aronia species contains higher levels of anthocyanins than purple (Aronia prunifolia) or red aronia (Aronia arbutifolia), whereas red and purple aronia are richer in phenolic acid and proanthocyanins.

-The plant produces these pigments mainly in the leaves and skin of the berries to protect the pulp and seeds from constant exposure to ultraviolet radiation and production of free radicals.
-By absorbing UV rays in the blue-purple spectrum, leaf and skin pigments filter intense sunlight, serve antioxidant functions and thereby have a role assuring regeneration of the species.
-Brightly colorful pigmentation also attracts birds and other animals to consume the fruit and disperse the seeds in their droppings.
+The plant produces these pigments mainly in the leaves and skin of the berries to protect the pulp and seeds from constant exposure to ultraviolet (UV) radiation and production of free radicals.
+Many of these pigments are able to absorb UV light—beyond the visible spectrum—reducing damage to plant tissues.
+In the visible light range, the pigments appear blue, purple, or red because they reflect those colors while absorbing other wavelengths.
+These same bright colors also attract birds and other animals to eat the fruit, which helps disperse the seeds.

 Analysis of polyphenols in chokeberries has identified the following individual chemicals (among hundreds known to exist in the plant kingdom): cyanidin-3-galactoside, cyanidin-3-arabinoside, quercetin-3-glycoside, epicatechin, caffeic acid, delphinidin, petunidin, pelargonidin, peonidin, and malvidin.
 All these except caffeic acid are members of the flavonoid category of phenolics.

 For reference to phenolics, flavonoids, anthocyanins, and similar plant-derived phytochemicals, Wikipedia has a list of phytochemicals and foods in which they are prominent.